levythu/Gurgling/README.md

 #### `func GetRouter(MountPoint string, matchHandler matcher.Matcher) Router`
 Creates and returns one default router for gateway.
 The mountpoint it is mounted to in `http.Handle()` function should be specified here.
 The matcher needs to be specified.
-It could be either BFMatcher or RegexpMatcher.
+It could be either `BFMatcher` or `RegexpMatcher`.

 #### `func ARouter() Router`
 Creates and returns one default router with `mountpoint="/"`, which is the default mountpoint for `Router.Launch()`

 #### `func ARegexpRouter() Router`
 Creates and returns one default router with `mountpoint="/"`.
-It differs from `ARouter` in that its returned router support regexp rule.
-Of course, this leads to a bit longer to match.
+It differs from `ARouter` in that its returned router supports regexp rule.
+Of course, this leads to longer time to match.
 Thus, for non-regexp use, create router with `ARouter()` instead.

 #### `func (Router)Launch(addr string) error`
 Invokes `net/http` to launch the server at `addr`.
 This function is supposed to keep running unless an error is encountered.